keogami/crypt/README.md

 GLOBAL OPTIONS:
    --passphrase value, --pass value, -p value  passphrase to be used for operations; if empty, you will be prompted to type it in
-   --salt value, -s value                      the file where the salt is to be stored or loaded from --output value, --out value, -o value       output is the path to the file where the output is stored; it is required if -passphrase is empty
-   --help, -h                                  show help (default: false)
+   --salt value, -s value                      the file where the salt is to be stored or loaded from --output value, --out value, -o value       output is the path to the file where the output is stored, defaults to stdout --help, -h                                  show help (default: false)
 ```